When it comes to ISO 27001 compliance, the SoA (Statement of Applicability) is one of the key documents you must complete.

-It identifies the controls you have selected to address the risks that were identified in the risk assessment process, explains why those controls have been selected, states whether or not they have been implemented, and explains why any Annex A controls have been omitted.
+It identifies the controls you have selected to address information security risks, explains why those controls have been selected, states whether they’ve been implemented, and explains why any Annex A controls have been omitted.

 - the necessary controls;

 - whether the necessary controls are implemented or not; and

 - the justification for excluding any of the Annex A controls.

 We suggest that you download both corrigenda when you buy your copy of ISO 27001.
 When you purchase the Standard from IT Governance, you’ll automatically receive a copy of both.